DIVISION OF STUDENT SERVICES

 Students and scholars on F-1 and J-1 visas are allowed to enter the U.S. up to 30 days prior to the beginning of their visa programs.
 Please let us know when you intend to arrive on the International Orientation form.

 Keep in mind that Reed residence halls will not open to international students until the first day of International Orientation.
-Language scholars will be able to move into their rooms on the first day of Language Scholar Orientation.
 If you arrive in Portland before these dates you will need to make your own housing arrangements.

 Before travelling to the U.S., you should familiarize yourself with the different kinds of documents you need to enter the country.
 It is always a good idea to carry your original documents at all times so do not put them in your checked baggage.
 It is also a good idea to make at least two sets of copies of these documents: one copy to leave with your family or friends before you depart and one copy to give to the ISS office.
 Here are the documents you should make sure to bring with you when traveling to the U.S.: